DeevanMenda/public-Spring24-aveerasa/HW5-report.md

 | Year | value, Ordinal | (x-axis) |
 | Price Index | value, Quantitative | (y-axis) |

-This idiom table describes the box plot visualization used in the provided code.
  The x-axis represents the years (1995, 2000, and 2008), which are treated as ordinal values.
 The y-axis indicates the Single-family Housing Price Index, which is a quantitative value.
 The box plot is chosen as the idiom for visualization, presenting the distribution of the price index across different years.

 <br/><br/>